Leahkkkkk/GailBot/plugin_suite/gb_hilab_suite/DOCUMENT.md

 threshold that is calculated between utterance pairs.
 If the threshold is met, insert the gap node into the tree.

-Algorithm:
- If the time between the next utterance start time and the previous utterance end time is greater than (GAPS_LB = 0.3) seconds , a node with GAPs marker will be inserted to the tree.
-The marker will include a string that states the marker represent gaps in utterance, and the duration of the gap

 ## Layer01 : overlaps
 Inserts new nodes into the binary search tree, which represents overlaps.